apache/mesos/docs/mesos-containerizer.md

 configurations from the docker image (e.g., Entrypoint/Cmd, Env, etc.).
 This isolator is tied with `--image_providers=docker`.
 If `--image_providers` contains `docker`, this isolator must be used.
-Otherwise, slave will refuse to start.
+Otherwise, agent will refuse to start.

-To enable the Docker Runtime isolator, append `docker/runtime` to the `--isolation` flag when starting the slave.
+To enable the Docker Runtime isolator, append `docker/runtime` to the `--isolation` flag when starting the agent.

 Currently, docker image default `Entrypoint`, `Cmd`, `Env` and `WorkingDir` are supported with docker runtime isolator.
 Users can